docker/docs/compose/compose-file/index.md

 properties in a Compose file, established by the [docker-compose](https://github.com/docker/compose) tool where the Compose file format was designed, doesn't offer any guarantee to the end-user attributes will be actually implemented.

-The specification defines the expected configuration syntax and behaviour, but - until noted - supporting any of those is OPTIONAL.
+The specification defines the expected configuration syntax and behavior, but - until noted - supporting any of those is OPTIONAL.

 A Compose implementation to parse a Compose file using unsupported attributes SHOULD warn user.
 We recommend implementors to support those running modes: